All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 By mixing with these people, you will be able to learn from them and share advice and tips on how to recover.

 You will also receive a lot of one to one therapy with doctors and professionals, which is often invaluable to those who have maybe never received therapy or help before.

 You will receive a wide range of therapy techniques, from CBT to holistic therapy.

-You will also be offered the chance to receive a medical detox, depending what substance you are addicted to.
+You will also be offered the chance to receive a medically-assisted detox, depending what substance you are addicted to.

 By attending residential rehab, you will be supported by medical professionals around the clock, who will even be able to offer you medication treatment if you need it.

 Finally, one of the biggest benefits that people take away from their rehab treatment is their relapse prevention plan.

 This is a physical plan that provides people with useful tips and advice on how to stay sober in the outside world, and is discussed in more detail below.